rhjensen79/robert-jensen.dk/content/posts/2020-application-deployment-with-salt-and-vra/index.md

 ![request2](request2.png)
 The special thing about this VM, is that it's possible to select "App Template" and select the application from there.
+The reason i have called it template, is that it not only about the app, but just as much all the configuration around it, like correct mounts, permissions etc.

 Right now it's only possible to select None or Docker, but more will come.

 What happens then, is that depending on what we select, it will update the grains file in /etc/salt/grains with app:appname.
 Spoiler: This is what Salt will pick up on, and apply the configuration accordingly.